-If you are interested in the unique opportunity to become a Unified Partner, please follow the normal steps involved in becoming a volunteer by completing the online registration form.
-When you are contacted by the appropriate Special Olympics Pennsylvania staff person, just mention your specific interest in Unified Sports®.
+If you are interested in the unique opportunity to become a Unified Partner, please follow the normal steps involved in becoming a volunteer by contacting the local Program nearest to you.
+When you are contacted by the appropriate Special Olympics Pennsylvania staff or volunteer, just mention your specific interest in Unified Sports®.

 What is Interscholastic Unified Sports?

 Special Olympics Pennsylvania Interscholastic Unified Sports (IUS) is a fully-inclusive co-ed high school sports program which successfully facilitates social inclusion by bringing together a proportional number of students with and without intellectual disabilities on teams for training and competition.
 Click here to learn more!